 What is GDPR?

-GDPR stands for: General Data Protection Regulation.
+GDPR stands for: General Data Protection Regulations.
 Although the school has been working in line with the Data Protection Act from 1998, new regulations in relation to your personal data came into effect from 25th May 2018.
 Aston Clinton School will ensure that personal data is protected and kept safely and securely.
-Ours Data Protection policy is used as the basis for collecting, storing, accessing, sharing and deleting personal data.
+Our Data Protection Policy is used as the basis for collecting, storing, accessing, sharing and deleting personal data.
 The school will use the General Data Protection Regulations (GDPR) as the benchmark for its standard for protecting personal data.

 - To document the personal data we hold, where it came from and with whom it will be shared.

-- To ensure that data collection, data handling, data storage and data disposal procedures are in line with the GDPR and cover all the rights individuals have, including how personal data is deleted and destroyed.
+- To ensure that data collection, data handling, data storage and data disposal procedures are in line with GDPR and cover all individual rights, including how personal data is deleted and destroyed.

-- Data access request procedures is handled within the timescales set out in the GDPR and we provide any additional information in line with the GDPR guidance.
+- Data access request procedures are handled within the timescales set out in the GDPR and we provide any additional information in line with that guidance.

 - Where the school needs to seek consent, it does so in a manner that meets GDPR standards.